LeszekR/movie-app/README.md

 - DI via `GetIt` lookup calls inside classes
 - hybrid mix of both

 There are reasons to use each of those choices.
-I decided on the last since.
+I decided on the last.
 Whether it is the right choice it can be discussed.
 For presentation purposes used it here although just as well one might decide on any other - depending on given app architecture decisions.